slay419/Slackr/reflection.md

 ## Execution
 After the designation of work, many of us started on our activities on the following day.
-The writing of test functions proved to be **our hardest challenge** to overcome as it was the first time any of use had written tests before writing the program.
+The writing of test functions proved to be **our hardest challenge** to overcome as it was the first time any of us had written tests before writing the program.
 As such, we talked and communicated through the group chat to uniformly decide not only on the format and structure, but getting to terms with pytest and exceptions.